Verifiable and Provably Secure Machine Unlearning: Abstract

 \section{Abstract}

-Machine unlearning aims to remove points from the training dataset of a machine learning model after training; for example when a user requests their data to be deleted.
-While many machine unlearning methods have been proposed, none of them enable users to audit the unlearning procedure and verify that their data was indeed unlearned.
-To address this, we define the first cryptographic framework to formally capture the security of verifiable machine unlearning.
-While our framework is generally applicable to different approaches, its advantages are perhaps best illustrated by our instantiation for the canonical approach to unlearning: retraining without the data to be unlearned.
-In our protocol, the server first computes a proof that the model was trained on a dataset~$D$.
-Given a user data point $d$, the server then computes a proof of unlearning that shows that $d \notin D$.
-We realize our protocol using a SNARK and Merkle trees to obtain proofs of update and unlearning on the data.
-Based on cryptographic assumptions, we then present a game-based proof that our instantiation is secure.
-Finally, we validate the practicality of our constructions for unlearning in linear regression, logistic regression, and neural networks.
+Machine unlearning aims to remove points from the training dataset of a machine learning model after training: e.g., when a user requests their data to be deleted.
+While many unlearning methods have been proposed, none of them enable users to audit the procedure.
+Furthermore, recent work shows a user is unable to verify whether their data was unlearnt from an inspection of the model parameter alone.
+Rather than reasoning about parameters, we propose to view {\em verifiable unlearning} as a security problem.
+To this end, we present the first cryptographic definition of verifiable unlearning to formally capture the guarantees of an unlearning system.
+In this framework, the server first computes a proof that the model was trained on a dataset~$D$.
+Given a user's data point~$d$ requested to be deleted, the server updates the model using an unlearning algorithm.
+It then provides a proof of the correct execution of unlearning {\em and} that $d \notin D'$, where $D'$ is the new training dataset (i.e., $d$ has been removed).
+Our framework is generally applicable to different unlearning techniques that we abstract as \emph{admissible functions}.
+We instantiate a protocol in the framework, based on cryptographic assumptions, using SNARKs and hash chains.
+Finally, we implement the protocol for three different unlearning techniques and validate its feasibility for linear regression, logistic regression, and neural networks.